If you are new to networking you must have heard the term called ARP protocol – address resolution protocol many times.

 Devices looking for MAC address sends an arp request, and the device with the right MAC address would respond to that with an arp reply.

-How to see the ARP table
+How do I see the ARP table?

 All the mac and IP mapping you can see them in the Arp table, each operating system uses it’s own commands to see the arp table.